2N-IT/guides_and_tutorials/apis/rest.md

 **DELETE** - Deletes resource from the database

 Post vs Put - Some specification argue that put should be used for creation and post should be used for edits.
 This is a less common approach but worht knowing about.

+### But my feature need Actions/Processes

+This is also often the most lackluster point of Rest.
+Being 100% focused on **Resource** crud is awkward in a **Process** oriented world where you can have different interactions with a resource.

+For example we often have a `POST /sign_up` instead of a `POST /users` even if we technically are creating a user.

+Another example would be a `POST /users/1/ban` instead of a `PATCH /users/1` with a body: `{banned: true}`.
+It's because in real life scenario the backend dont only store resource data with some acces policies but do some processing like side efects in the form of email notifications.

+The fact that this kind of actions are taped to the base of a rest resource is also the reason why we have urls looking like `/users/1/ban` instead of `/users/ban/1/`.
+We try to keep the REST convention in path building as long as we can and diverge only in the last element.

 ## Status codes